● LIVE

 ✈️ News Channel🛒 Deals Channel

-Home/News/Understanding LAMs and Agentic LLMs in India's AI Landscape
+Home/News/Understanding LAMs vs Agentic LLMs in India's AI Revolution

-Understanding LAMs and Agentic LLMs in India's AI Landscape
+Understanding LAMs vs Agentic LLMs in India's AI Revolution

 You tell your AI “Polish my email and send it.”
 Same sentence, three outcomes.
 The gap between Large Action Models (LAMs) and agentic LLMs is one of the most practically important distinctions in AI today, and also one of the least clearly explained.
 In this article, we cut through the confusion thr